mdb1/mdb1.github.io/_posts/2025-03-22-when-xcode-does-not-help.markdown

   - Then you can fix that error and continue with your day.

 I don't want to sound repetitive, but [Your Problem Solving Ability](/2025-03-06-your-problem-solving-ability/) is essential for your success.
 You need to spend time finding the solution to your own problems.
 It's ok to ask for help, but before you do, exhaust most options.

 ---

+I do wonder what other people are doing in these scenarios.
+If you have any suggestions or experiences, please let me know on Twitter or by email.

+---